GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 -->

 # porter_2_stemmer
-DART implementation of the [Porter Stemming Algorithm](https://snowballstem.org/algorithms/), used for reducing a word to its word stem, base or root form.
+DART implementation of the [Porter Stemming Algorithm](https://snowballstem.org/algorithms/english/stemmer.html), used for reducing a word to its word stem, base or root form.

-The <latest_version> of `Porter2Stemmer` achieves 98.7% success rate on a sample [vocabulary](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/voc.txt) of 29,417 terms.

-## What is the Porter Stemming Algorithm?

-The Porter Stemming Algorithm (or 'Porter stemmer') is a process for removing the commoner morphological and inflexional endings from words in English.
-Its main use is as part of a term normalisation process that is usually done when setting up information retrieval systems.

-The English (Porter2) stemming algorithm was developed as part of "Snowball", a small string processing language designed for creating stemming algorithms for use in information retrieval.

-The Porter 2 algorithm is Copyright (c) 2001, Dr Martin Porter and Copyright (c) 2002, Richard Boulton and licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 ## Install